info201b-2022-spring/final-projects-jinnisi/README.md

 - The data was collected by LEONARDO HENRIQUE.
 They collected data from 2019 around Christmas time from the top charts around the world.
 - There are 1000 observations in this data set.
 - There are 17 features in this data set.
-- We can use this dataset to diversify the data we look at to compare songs around not just un the states but also around the world.
+- We can use this dataset to diversify the data we look at to compare songs around not just in the states but also around the world.